BNN-UPC/ignnition/docs_rst/model_description.rst

        type: neural_network
        nn_name: my_neural_network

 Step 3: Readout
 ^^^^^^^^^^^^^^^

 Just as for the case of the message function, the readout function can potentially be very complex.
 For this, we follow a similar approach.
-We define the readout as a pipe-line of `Operation object <#operation-object>`_ which shall allow us to define very complex functions.
+We define the readout as a pipe-line of :ref:`Operation object <operation-object>` which shall allow us to define very complex functions.
 Again, each of the operations will keep the field *output_name* indicating the name with which we can reference/use the result of this operation in successive opeartions.

 The main particularity for the defintion of the readout is that in one of the operations (normally the last one), will have to include the name of the *output_label* that we aim to predict.
 To do so, include the keyword presented below as a property of last *Operation* of your readout function (the output of which will be used as output of the *GNN*\ ).

 Another important consideration is that in this case, the user can use *entity1_initial_state* as part of the input of an operation (where *entity1* can be replaced for any entity name of the model).
 With this, the operation will take as input the initial hidden states that were initialized at the beginning of the execution, and thus, before the message-passing phase.

 Parameter: output_label
 ~~~~~~~~~~~~~~~~~~~~~~~